 Consult the Kreg R3 manual to determine which screw you should use based on the thickness of the material.
 Remember, Kreg uses actual material thickness for its fastener length recommendation, so keep in mind that dimensional lumber such as a 2×4 is actually only 1-1/2 inches thick.

 Beyond selecting the proper screw length, you’ll need to choose the correct threads.
-Pocket hole screws are typically offered in a coarse thread and a fine thread.
+Pocket hole screws are typically offered in coarse and fine threads.
 Coarse threads work best on plywood and dimensional lumber.
 Fine-threaded screws are meant for hardwoods and softwoods.

 Joining the pieces